However, if we consider

 thought.
-Maybe the more skilled of electrical engineers and scientists gain their extreme expertise NOT through classroom learning.
-Instead they gain expertise in spite of classroom learning.
-Maybe the experts are experts only because they have fought free of the wrong parts of classroom electricity misconceptions we were taught in early grades.
+Maybe the more skilled of electrical engineers and scientists gain their extreme expertise not through classroom learning.

+gain expertise in spite of our K-12 classroom learning.
+Maybe the experts experts only because they have fought free of the wrong parts of grade electricity misconceptions we were taught in early grades.

 Extra notes:Capacitors store just as much charge as coils do!
 In both devices the total amount of charge stays constant.
-Both capacitors and inductors are devices for storing electromagnetic energy.
+Both capacitors and inductors are components for storing electromagnetic energy.
 They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric fields.
 Coils are "discharged" by interrupting a large current and collapsing the b-field, while capactors are discharged by shorting-out a large voltage and collapsing the e-field.
 Neither stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
-Of course you can set a coil atop an insulating platform, then use a VandeGraaff generator to give it a large net-charge!
-You can do the same with a capacitor. :)
+Of course you can place a coil atop an insulating platform, then use a VandeGraaff generator to give your coil a large net-charge!
+You can do the same with a capacitor too. :)